dzackgarza/Notes/GRE/Topics/Probability.md

 	- Examples:
 		- A weighted coin with $P(\text{Heads}) = p$

 - Geometric:
 	- Consider a sequence of independent Bernoulli trials, let $X \in \theset{1,\ldots, n}$ where $X=k$ denotes the first success happening on the $k\dash$th trial.
 Then,
 $$\begin{align*}
 P(X = k) &= \quad (1-p)^{k-1} p \\
 \mu &= \quad \frac 1 p \\
 \sigma^2 &= \quad \frac{1-p}{p^2}
 \end{align*}$$
+	- Examples:
+		- A sequence of coin flips and the number of flips before the first heads appears.

 - Binomial
   - Consider a sequence of independent Bernoulli trials, let $X \in \theset{1,\ldots, n}$ denote the number of successes occurring in $n$ trials.
 Then,
 $$\begin{align*}
 P(X = k) &= \quad {n \choose k} p^k (1-p)^{n-k} \\
 \mu &= \quad np \\
 \sigma^2 &= \quad np(1-p)
 \end{align*}$$
+	- Examples:
+		- A sequence of coin flips and the numbers of total heads occuring.

 - Normal
 $$